getndazn/dazn-lambda-powertools/packages/lambda-powertools-correlation-ids/README.md

 * respects convention for correlation IDs - i.e. `x-correlation-`

+* Manually enable/disable debug logging (`debug-log-enabled`) to be picked up by other/downstream middleware

 * allows you to store more than one correlation IDs, which allows you to *correlate* logs on multiple dimensions (e.g. by `x-correlation-user-id`, or `x-correlation-order-id`, etc.)

 ## Getting Started